-This Section provides for the power of the RoC to call for information from a company.
-Such powers were accorded in Section 234 of the Companies Act, 1956 also.
-If the information collected by the Registrar or the inspection reveals that the business of the company has been conducted for a fraudulent or unlawful purpose, then every officer of the company who is in default shall be punishable for fraud as per Section 447 of Companies Act, 2013.
+The Section provides for the power of the RoC to call for information from a company.
+Such powers are accorded in Section 234 of the Companies Act, 1956 also.
+If the information collected by the registrar or the inspection reveals that the business of the company has been conducted for a fraudulent or unlawful purpose, then every officer of the company who is in default shall be punishable for fraud as per Section 447.
 This is in addition to penalties for failure to furnish information sought.
 It may also be noted that under Section 224 of the Companies Act, 2013, further actions including prosecution or winding up etc. may also be attracted.
-Thus, action under Section 447 of Companies Act, 2013 is one of the punitive measures prescribed in the Section.
+Thus, action under Section 447 is one of the punitive measures prescribed in the Section.